FOREX-Japan's yen surges against dollar on suspected intervention

 However, the pound and euro have managed to rebound a touch from five-month lows hit in mid April.
 The euro was last at $1.0718, up 0.24% on the day, while the pound was up 0.28% at $1.25280.

 European flash inflation data this week will give more information for the ECB to consider.
 Spain's European Union-harmonised inflation rate stood at 3.4% in the 12 months through April, up from 3.3%.
-Data from Germany is due later in the day.
+Data from Germany is due later in the day, though provincial data also showed a small rise in some states.

 (Editing by Lincoln Feast, Jacqueline Wong, Kim Coghill and Christina Fincher)